- Hayao Miyazaki

 - 100 min.

 - Release Date

-Searching for Ponyo is the wizard, her father Fujimoto (voice of Liam Neeson), who created her to help restore authority to his undersea world.
-Fujimoto makes allusions to wiping out humanity for its crimes against the oceans; as the story moves forward, he calms, his concern aimed at recovering his most beloved daughter.
-And briefly he does return her home, but she escapes, drinking from her father’s elixirs derived from the depths of the sea to gain mystical powers.
+Searching for Ponyo is the wizard, her father Fujimoto, who created her to help restore authority to his undersea world.
+Fujimoto makes allusions to wiping out humanity for its crimes against the oceans.
+He calms as the story moves forward, his concern aimed at recovering his most beloved daughter.
+And briefly, he does return her home, but she escapes, drinking from her father’s elixirs derived from the depths of the sea to gain mystical powers.
 She releases massive amounts of this power in her return to Sosuke; a swell of tsunamis and flooding shifts the balance from humanity to Nature—but even if the scale has tipped to the other side, there’s still an unbalance.

 Embedded into the subtext, Miyazaki puts forth notions that humanity and the oceans must reach equilibrium, and when they do, their fear of one another may disappear.
 Fujimoto glides beneath the surface near a harbor port, his head peeping out and battered by floating debris; he remarks how filthy humans are, and how afraid he is for Ponyo to become like them.
 But when she links these two worlds, amazing things happen.
 A cleansing tsunami rolls over the coastal village, imagery startling for Japanese viewers who won’t soon forget the December 2004 Indian Ocean ruin; except the result is not devastation, but rather a curious balance between land and sea creatures.
 In connecting these two worlds through her transformations, Ponyo does something impossible—but also unnatural to the normal ecological course of things.
 Miyazaki remains hopeful for coexistence, yet realistic.
 Perhaps he suggests that we should do every little thing we can to care for these sea worlds, and then karma will take care of the rest.